VirginiaXiao148/Pitch_Detector/README.md

 - It might not perfectly capture rhythm and timing
 - Very fast passages might not be accurately transcribed
 - Complex harmonies might not be properly detected
+- Rhythm Agnostic: Every note is exported as an eighth note for easier post-editing.
+- Melody Focus: Includes a high-pass filter to ignore low-pitched accompaniments (left hand of piano).
+- Background Noise: Ensure a quiet environment for better pitch detection.